-As required by the Clery Act, the College of Pharmacy, through the offices of the Associate Dean of Administration and Finance and the Associate Dean of Student Affairs, posts crime alerts following the reporting of all serious crimes, when there exists a continued threat to students, employees or others.
-These alerts may be posted in prominent locations campus-wide and/or distributed to students, staff and faculty via e-mail announcements.
+As required by the Clery Act, the College of Pharmacy, through the offices of the Dean of Pharmacy Programs or the Associate Dean for Student Affairs and Assessment of Pharmacy Programs or the Facilities Coordinator & Human Resource Liaison, posts crime alerts following the reporting of all serious crimes, when there exists a continued threat to students, employees or others.
+These alerts may be posted in prominent locations campus-wide and/or distributed to students, staff and faculty via email/text announcements.
 This is done in a manner that is both timely and informative, to aid in the prevention of similar crimes.
 Information may be temporarily withheld if the release of such information would jeopardize an ongoing investigation or a person's safety, cause a suspect to flee or evade detection, or result in the destruction of evidence.